 You need to find a principal coordinating supervisor for your research project and only applications submitted through your supervisor will be considered complete.

 The School of Research can assist you in finding a supervisor based on your research interest.

 Please submit your application through your supervisor, and attach a scan of certified supporting documents.
 The list of supporting documents is included in the application form.

 Please complete this form and email it to your supervisor

 These forms are for the two referees mentioned in your application form.
 If your referee can comment on your Academic history and performance, please provide them with the Academic Referee Report Form.
 If your referee is a non-academic referee, please request that they complete the Non-Academic Referee Report Form.

 Where possible, it is preferable that the references are academic in nature but it is understood that this may not always be possible.
-Your referee report is confidential and should be sent directly to the Research and Consultancy Office by your referee.
+Your referee report is confidential and should be sent directly to the School of Research by your referee.